 Gastrula is an early multicellular embryo made up of three germinal layers.
 It is formed after blastula, and this stage is known as gastrulation.

-From gastrula, later the organs of the fetus are developed, and that stage is called organogenesis.
+From gastrula, later, the fetus’s organs are developed, and that stage is called organogenesis.
 The animal body is made up of a massive number of issues.

 These tissues are made from three different embryonic cell layers.
-These layers are the ectoderm: the outermost layer, mesoderm: the middle layer, and the endoderm: the innermost layer.
+These layers are the ectoderm: the outermost layer; mesoderm: the middle layer; and endoderm: the innermost layer.

 Gastrulation reshuffles the blastula cells into these three layers.
 Later these layers help in the formation of various organs of the animal body.

-The ectoderm layer is responsible for forming the outer parts of the animal body like skin, sense organs, etc. In contrast, mesoderm helps in forming the animal’s musculature, excretory, and reproductive system.
+The ectoderm layer is responsible for forming the outer parts of the animal body like skin, sense organs, etc. In contrast, mesoderm helps form the animal’s musculature, excretory, and reproductive system.

-After the gastrula formation, the fluid cavity blastocoel is eliminated, and a new cavity is formed known as endoderm.
+After the gastrula formation, the fluid cavity blastocoel is eliminated, and a new cavity is formed, known as an endoderm.
 Endoderm later forms the digestive organs and glands.

-Gastrula also converts the spherical embryo made up of blastula into a double-walled cup.
+Gastrula also converts the spherical embryo of the blastula into a double-walled cup.
 During gastrulation, the embryo is matured.

-Gastrula is made up of more number of cells than blastula.
+Gastrula is made up of more cells than the blastula.

 Main Differences Between Blastula and Gastrula